-Renegade Gold Inc. (formerly Trillium Gold Mines Inc.) (the "Company" or "Renegade") was incorporated on November 3, 2005 under the Business Corporations Act (British Columbia) and traded on the TSX Venture Exchange ("TSX-V") under the symbol "TGM".
-On July 17, 2023, the Company changed its name and began trading on the TSX-V under the symbol "RAGE".
+Renegade Gold Inc. (the "Company" or "Renegade") was incorporated on November 3, 2005 under the Business Corporations Act (British Columbia) and traded on the TSX Venture Exchange ("TSX-V") under the symbol "TGM".
+On July 17, 2023, the Company changed its name from Trillium Gold Mines Inc. and began trading on the TSX-V under the symbol "RAGE".
 The Company's principal business activity is the exploration and evaluation of mineral assets.

-The head office and principal address of the Company is located at Suite 2250 - 1055 West Hastings Street, Vancouver, British Columbia, V6E 2E9.
+The head office and principal address of the Company is located at 1615 - 200 Burrard Street, Vancouver, British Columbia, V6C 3L6.